ErikKalkoken/slackApiDoc/users.admin.invite.md

 `invalid_email`|Invalid email address (e.g. "qwe").
 Note that Slack does not recognize some email addresses even though they are technically valid.
 This is a known issue.
 `invite_limit_reached`|The maximum number of invites is reached `missing_scope`|Using an access_token not authorized for `'client'` scope.
 Note that you need a [legacy token](https://api.slack.com/custom-integrations/legacy-tokens) for this API method.
-`not_allowed`|When SSO is enabeld this method can not be used to invite new users except guests.
+`not_allowed`|When SSO is enabled this method can not be used to invite new users except guests.
 The [SCIM API](https://api.slack.com/scim) needs to be used instead to invite new users.
 For inviting guests the `restricted` or
 `not_allowed_token_type`|Token type is invalid.
 Workspace tokens do not seem to be compatible with this method `not_authed`| 	No authentication token provided.
 `requires_one_channel`| When ultra_restricted is true and no channel is provided.
 A single channel must be provided.